Pylons/pyramid/docs/designdefense.rst

 Pyramid Has Too Many Dependencies
 ---------------------------------

-This is true.
-At the time of this writing (Pyramid 1.3), the total number of Python package distributions that :app:`Pyramid` depends upon transitively is if you use Python 3.2 or Python 2.7 is 10.
-If you use Python 2.6, Pyramid will pull in 12 package distributions.
-This is a lot more than zero package distribution dependencies: a metric which various Python microframeworks and Django boast.

-However, Pyramid 1.2 relied on 15 packages under Python 2.7 and 17 packages
-under Python 2.6, so we've made progress here.
+Over time, we've made lots of progress on reducing the number of packaging dependencies Pyramid has had.
+Pyramid 1.2 had 15 of them.
+Pyramid 1.3 and 1.4 had 12 of them.
+The current release as of this writing, Pyramid 1.5, has only 7.
+This number is unlikely to become any smaller.

 A port to Python 3 completed in Pyramid 1.3 helped us shed a good number of dependencies by forcing us to make better packaging decisions.

-In the future, we may also move templating system dependencies out of the core and place them in add-on packages, to be included by developers instead of by the framework.
-This would reduce the number of core dependencies by about five, leaving us with only five remaining core dependencies.
+Removing Chameleon and Mako templating system dependencies in the Pyramid core in 1.5 let us shed most of the remainder of them.

 Pyramid "Cheats" To Obtain Speed
 --------------------------------